 Lawyers, on the other hand, must graduate from law school – and pass a special licensing examination.
 Lawyers can represent you before immigration authorities and can give you legal advice regarding your potential immigration options, benefits, and risks.

-The need to protect immigrants against fraud scams is not confined to Hispanic neighborhoods.
+The need to protect immigrants against such permanent residence fraud schemes is not confined to Hispanic neighborhoods.

-Despite the efforts to warn immigrants about such dangers, week after week, I receive calls from distressed immigrants.
-They just found out they were the victims of immigration fraud.
+Despite the efforts to warn immigrant families about such dangers, month after month, I receive calls from distressed individuals, who recently found out they were the victims of immigration fraud.
 Many times, they contact me too late.

-By such time, even an immigration appeal is often out of their reach.
+By such time, even a challenge to the USCIS denial of their marriage-based green card application is often out of their reach.

 Sadly, when it comes to immigration fraud, lawyers can sometimes provide neither help nor protection.

-Once the fraud is discovered, the government may send the case to immigration court where victims now face deportation and removal charges.
-In an ironically cruel twist of fate, the victims are also sometimes forced to defend against the criminal convictions as well.
+Once the fraud is discovered, the government usually sends the case to immigration court where victims now face family separation and must seek defense against deportation and removal charges.
+In an ironically cruel twist of fate, the victims are also sometimes forced to protect themselves against criminal convictions as well.

-At these moments, the help of an immigration fraud attorney is necessary, albeit perhaps insufficient, to preserve the family unity of the victim’s spouse and children.
+At these moments, the help of an family immigration defense attorney is necessary, albeit perhaps insufficient, to preserve the family unity of the victim’s spouse and children.